Charlie Baylis

 Charlie Baylis (born 1987) is an English poet and editor from Nottingham.
 He is the founding editor of the poetry journal Anthropocene and author of a fondness for the colour green, published in 2023.

 Life

 Baylis, who has briefly lived in Spain and is recognised for his "quirky and original poems", is a Falmouth University alumnus and a 2019 graduate of UEA's MA in Creative Writing (Poetry) programme.
 As of 2025, he is studying for a PhD in Spanish translation at the University of Nottingham.

-Also in 2025, Baylis was cancelled, following which he "fled to Spain."